 To further understand the pattern, let's explore a runnable example.
 A web server example would require a number of dependencies that, when wired together, create an opinionated "framework".
 This would incorrectly imply that the pattern is tied to a framework and relegated to web servers.
 Instead, let's create a fun little guessing game.
 You can find the full code here.

-The game asks the player to input a number of turns, a low number, and a high number.
-Once the game has been configured, it will randomly select a hidden number between low and high.
-It’s the player's job to guess the number in turns attempts.
+number.
+Once the game has been configured, it will randomly select a hidden number between low

 Consider the effects that could help us here.
 We need some way to interact with the user.
 These actions can be grouped in what we'll call the console effect.
 We also need a way to generate random numbers.
 Let’s call that the random effect.
 Notice that we've zeroed in on the parts of the app that perform IO.